HannatuGwabin/ONLINE-SHOPPERS-INTENTION-PREDICTION/README.md

 There is a Moderate Correlation between Page Values and Revenue (0.49).

+# Model Performance

 ![RFC](https://user-images.githubusercontent.com/115185829/232252984-ee96dfd3-7933-4d84-9084-4c743164a98d.png)

  Three (3) learning classifiers (Random Forest, Decision Tree and Naive Bayes) were tested.
-The Random Forest Classifier had the best performance with an accuracy of 90% and F-1 Score of 62%.Random Forest Classifier has the best classification performance with an accuracy of 89% and F1 score of 62%.
+The Random Forest Classifier had the best performance with an accuracy of 89% and F-1 Score of 62%.

 ![download](https://user-images.githubusercontent.com/115185829/232253034-be92a68e-ad29-4794-ad65-60ff6587a5d2.png)

 The most significant feature in our dataset is PageValues since it correlates Moderately with our target variable (Revenue).
 This feature importance graph generally aligns with our correlation analysis.

 # Recommendations